IAMtheIAM/autoview-tradingview-chrome-docker-bot/README.md

 2) Create an Unbuntu 17.10 server with at least 2GB RAM

-1) Run `sudo apt update && sudo apt upgrade` to update all dependencies
+3) Run `sudo apt update && sudo apt upgrade` to update all dependencies

 4) Install Docker and Docker-compose.
 [See documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce)

-1) OPTIONAL but strongly recommended, install a strong firewall with bruteforce detection

-`apt install apf-firewall`

- To install BFD, see: [http://www.webhostgear.com/60.html](http://www.webhostgear.com/60.html)

- Configure your ports as desired.
-It is strongly suggested to run your VNC on a non-standard port for security purposes
+5) Copy `docker-compose.yml` to your server

-6) Run `sudo docker-compose up`
+6) From that same directory, run `sudo docker-compose up`

-7) Connect to your Docker container through VNC Viewer
+7) Connect to your Docker container through VNC Viewer.
+By default it runs on `port 3903` for security.
+You can change this to any port you want inside the `./launch-virtual-server.sh` script.

 8) Right click on the Desktop > Applications > Shell > Bash